 Symptoms from mass effects include headache; visual loss through compression of the optic chiasm superiorly (classically a bitemporal hemianopia); and diplopia, ptosis, ophthalmoplegia, and decreased facial sensation from cranial nerve compression laterally.
 Pituitary stalk compression from the tumor may also result in mild hyperprolactinemia.
 Symptoms of hypopituitarism or hormonal excess may be present as well (see below).

-Pituitary apoplexy, typically resulting from hemorrhage into a preexisting adenoma or post-partum as Sheehan’s syndrome, is an endocrine emergency that typically presents with features that include severe headache, ...
+Pituitary apoplexy, typically resulting from hemorrhage into a preexisting adenoma or post-partum as Sheehan’s syndrome, is an endocrine emergency that typically presents with features that include severe ...